Ginger Benefits for Women And Men & Nutrition, Side Effects

 How to Make Ginger Oil

-• Ginger tea for acne, place 1 tablespoon of peeled and minced ginger root in a pan, and add 2 cups of boiled water to it.
-Simmer for 5 minutes on low heat, then remove and steep for 10 minutes.
-Once it is cooled a bit, stir in 1 tablespoon of raw honey and drink twice a day.
+For Ginger Tea: To make ginger tea, simmer 1 tablespoon of minced ginger in 2 cups of boiling water for 5 minutes, then steep for an additional 10 minutes.
+Once cooled slightly, stir in 1 tablespoon of raw honey and enjoy twice daily.

 "</a